 The beautiful sunsets, red rocks and majestic caves of Arizona will make it easy to dazzle your Instagram followers.
-The Grand Canyon State is a photographer’s dream.
+The Copper State, as it’s sometimes called, is a photographer’s dream.
 Even if you settle in a big city like Phoenix, you’ll still have easy access to beautiful landscapes.

 6. There’s a New-Age vibe in Arizona.

 Did you know there are energy vortex sites in Sedona, Arizona?
 Or at least that’s what some of the town’s residents believe.
 And it’s not just Sedona.
 There’s a New Age scene in several Arizona towns and cities.
 Love it or loathe it, the hippie lifestyle is alive and well in the Grand Canyon State.

 Yes, Phoenix, the populous capital of Arizona, boasts over 1.62 million residents.
 But you can move to Arizona without settling in Phoenix, Tucson, Mesa or another big city.
 Arizona has charming, historic small towns, too, which are always popular with retirees moving to Arizona for the sunshine and the lifestyle.

 Check out current mortgage rates in Arizona.

 In Arizona, Cactus League spring training makes professional baseball accessible to residents who don’t or can’t attend regular-season MLB games.
 Wandering over to a spring training game or practice is a great way to soak up some sunshine and meet locals and visitors.

 Many people move to Arizona expressly for the sunshine, but others don’t want to give up the four seasons they’re used to.
 If you fall into the latter category, rest assured that it does snow in Arizona.
 If you settle in the mountains, you won’t have to donate your cozy sweaters and snow boots.
 You can put them to use on the ski slopes and hiking trails of Arizona.